OpenMDAO/dymos/dymos/docs/feature_reference/optimal_control.rst

 The Overall Optimization Problem
 --------------------------------

-The optimization problem as defined by |project| can Thus be stated as:
+The optimization problem as defined by Dymos can Thus be stated as:

 .. math::